unvt/charites/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No lint errors after `npm run lint`
 - [ ] No errors on using `charites help` globally
 - [ ] Make sure all the exsiting features working well
+- [ ] Have you added at least one unit test if you are going to add new feature?
 - [ ] Have you updated documentation?
 <!-- ignore-task-list-end -->